zero-sh/zero.sh/README.md

 ## Zero.sh - Start with a clean slate

-This will create an identical installation on any Mac with a single command.
+#### Create an identical installation on any Mac with a single command.

 This lets you to restore a machine without having to deal with the mess that was the state of a previous installation, or painstakingly babysit the process